1Password

 • Speaking of secrets management, Vault by Hashicorp has always been the go-to place for all Nimble team members for a while.

-• Using Vault wasn’t too hard but managing it costs us a decent amount of effort: from hosting to security, upgrading and managing SSL certificates for our team usages.
+• Using Vault wasn’t too hard but managing it costs a decent amount of effort: from hosting to security, upgrading and managing SSL certificates for the team usages.

-• We have been using it well without any major incident, but due to the lack of tools provided to integrate with other platforms that most of us use daily (Android or iOS phones, browsers, etc.), it’s time for us to move to a better place that saves us a bit of effort every day and which has, at the same time, a much nicer user experience.
+• It has been utilized well without any major incident, but due to the lack of tools provided to integrate with other platforms that most of teammates use daily (Android or iOS phones, browsers, etc.), it’s time to move to a better place that saves a bit of effort every day and which has, at the same time, a much nicer user experience.

-• We are shutting down the existing vault.nimblehq.co as our Password Manager and we will replace it with a better tool, while still using the same address.
+• The team shut down the vault.nimblehq.co as the Password Manager and replaced it with a better tool, while still using the same address.

 Meet 1Password

-• 1Password is a Password Manager that provides us space for keeping our secrets and sharing them among our teammates with a fine-grained level of permissions.
+• 1Password is a Password Manager that provides space for keeping the team’s secrets and sharing them among teammates with a fine-grained level of permissions.

-• It provides more tooling integrations that help us to save time from memorizing our passwords, secret files or switching over to our vault to lookup and then perform a copy/paste action.
+• It provides more tooling integrations that help to save time from memorizing the passwords, secret files or switching over to the vault to lookup and then perform a copy/paste action.

-• It also provides the Watchtower feature that notifies our team when it finds weaknesses from our passwords.
+• It also provides the Watchtower feature that notifies the team when it finds weaknesses from their passwords.
 The reasons could be:

 • Reusing the same passwords in multiple places.